microsoft/fhir-loader/scripts/Readme.md

 A Keyvault is necessary for securing Service Client Credentials used with the FHIR Service and FHIR-Proxy.
 Only 1 Keyvault should be used as this script scans the keyvault for FHIR Service and FHIR-Proxy values.
 If multiple Keyvaults have been used, please use the [backup and restore](https://docs.microsoft.com/en-us/azure/key-vault/general/backup?tabs=azure-cli) option to copy values to 1 keyvault.

 __Note__
-The FHIR-loader scripts are designed for and tested from the Azure Cloud Shell - Bash Shell environment.
+The FHIR-Bulk Loader & Export scripts are designed for and tested from the Azure Cloud Shell - Bash Shell environment.

 ### Naming & Tagging